快猫短视频

 This is the most common form of liver cancer in adults.

-Hepatocellular cancers can have different growth patterns:
+Hepatocellular cancers can grow in different ways:

 Intrahepatic cholangiocarcinoma (bile duct cancer)